You can work part-time and still get disability benefits. However, your eligibility largely depends on how much you make while working.

 The goal of Disability benefits is to provide financial resources while you cannot work.
 However, for some individuals, their conditions will get better over time, allowing them to work part-time or full-time jobs.

 If you are an SSDI recipient, you have the option of participating in this program.

 The SSA gives you a trial period in which you work regularly.
 This is a “test run” to see if you can return to the workforce.
 During this time, your benefits will continue.
 If your disability still prevents you from working full-time, you can stop and continue receiving benefits.

-The SSA admits that it denies 53 percent of applications upon their first submissions.
-Our team understands that disability benefits mean the world to your financial stability.
+The SSA denies a large percentage of applications upon their first submissions.
+Our team understands that Disability benefits mean the world to your financial stability.